Mortgage

 Requirements

-• Income limit: Varies by loan type, household size and county
+• Income limits vary by household size and county

 Pros and cons